rails/rails/guides/source/getting_started.md

 Most important of these are of course the controller, located at `app/controllers/welcome_controller.rb` and the view, located at `app/views/welcome/index.html.erb`.

-Open the `app/views/welcome/index.html.erb` file in your text editor and edit it to contain a single line of code:
+Open the `app/views/welcome/index.html.erb` file in your text editor.
+Delete all of the existing code in the file, and replace it with the following single line of code:

 ```html
 <h1>Hello, Rails!</h1>